i Germany – a UNCITRAL Model Law country

 Enforcement of foreign awards – annulled in the country of origin

-Foreign awards that have been annulled by a court in the country of origin based on a violation of that country's public policy may nevertheless be declared enforceable in Germany if the country of origin is a Member State of the European Convention on International Commercial Arbitration 1961.
-Its Article IX(2) specifically excludes the application of Article V(1)(e) of the New York Convention in enforcement proceedings.74 If the foreign public policy on which the annulment has been based is not recognised in Germany under Article V(2) of the New York Convention, the award will be recognised and declared enforceable in Germany.75
+Foreign awards that have been annulled by a court in the country of origin based on a violation of that country's public policy may nevertheless be declared enforceable in Germany if the country of origin is a Member State of the European Convention on International Commercial Arbitration 1961: its Article IX(2) specifically excludes the application of Article V(1)(e) of the New York Convention in enforcement proceedings.81 If the foreign public policy on which the annulment has been based is not recognised in Germany under Article V(2) of the New York Convention, the award will be recognised and declared enforceable in Germany.82

-Likewise, execution against assets held in Germany by a foreign state is also difficult due to the sovereign immunity doctrine.
+However, execution against assets held in Germany by a foreign state is rather difficult due to the sovereign immunity doctrine.
 The beneficiary of a BIT award rendered in Stockholm in 1998 against Russia, Sedelmayer, tried in vain to have this award executed against assets held by the Russian state in Germany for more than 16 years.
 Russia successfully blocked each attempt to have the award executed by claiming sovereign immunity for the assets seized.
-This technique had been confirmed by the BGH.79 It is therefore fairly easy for the foreign state to thwart execution by claiming that an asset that the beneficiary of the award intends to execute is serving a sovereign purposes of the state.
-This is evident, and rightly so if the creditor would try to execute, for example, the building of an embassy that the guest state maintains in Berlin.
-However, it is less obvious if the creditor tries to execute claims for lease payments of property owned by the host state in Germany that the host state has leased to third parties.
-Here, the BGH has held that simply claiming that the income derived from the lease is used for sovereign purposes within Germany is sufficient to block the execution.
+This technique had been confirmed by the BGH.96 It is therefore fairly easy for a foreign state to thwart execution by claiming that an asset that the beneficiary of an award intends to execute is serving a sovereign purposes of the state.
+This is evident if the creditor would try to execute, for example, the building of an embassy that the guest state maintains in Berlin.
+It is less obvious if the creditor tries to execute claims for lease payments of property owned by the host state in Germany that the host state has leased to third parties.
+Here, the BGH has held that simply claiming that the income derived from a lease is used for sovereign purposes within Germany is sufficient to block the execution.
 It has lowered the usual standard of proof to the benefit of the host country.
 To rely on sovereign immunity against the execution of an arbitral award, it is sufficient for the responsible officer of the foreign state – the ambassador or his or her deputy – to assert and declare in the execution proceedings that the assets seized are used for sovereign purposes of that state within Germany.
-However, the Sedelmayer saga has now reached a happy ending with the execution of the 1998 award regarding real estate owned by Russia in the city of Cologne, which has been finally confirmed by the BGH.80 However, Russia did not give up, and tried to block the execution via a set off with an alleged tax claim against Sedelmayer of US$65,612,140.
-The BGH did not recognise the Russian tax claim, and therefore allowed the execution to proceed.81

 Enforcement of BIT awards – review of the arbitral tribunal's jurisdiction

-German courts review the jurisdiction of a BIT tribunal in full under Article V(1)(c) of the New York Convention if the host state raises, during recognition and enforcement proceedings, the objection that the arbitral tribunal had no jurisdiction under the applicable BIT.82 A BIT award is therefore treated as a normal foreign commercial award and not as an award based on international public law.
+German courts review the jurisdiction of a BIT tribunal in full under Article V(1)(c) of the New York Convention if the host state raises, during recognition and enforcement proceedings, an objection that the arbitral tribunal had no jurisdiction under the applicable BIT.99 A BIT award is therefore treated as a normal foreign commercial award and not as an award based on international public law, even if the tribunal had confirmed its jurisdiction in the award, rejecting the state's objection.100 This is contrary to proceedings before the US federal courts.
+There, the US Court of Appeals, Second Circuit, has held that the US courts should not second-guess decisions by arbitral tribunals assuming jurisdiction once it has been established that the parties had clearly and unmistakably referred the question of arbitrability to the arbitral tribunal.101

 Enforcement of BIT awards – security required from the host state

-During the recognition and enforcement proceedings of an award rendered against Thailand under the Germany–Thailand BIT, the Crown Prince of Thailand landed his private jet plane at a German airport, where the plane was attached as security by the German creditor.
+During the recognition and enforcement proceedings of an award rendered against Thailand under the Germany–Thailand BIT, the Crown Prince of Thailand landed his private jet plane at a German airport, where the plane was attached under the award as security by the German creditor.
 The plane was released after Thailand provided the creditor with a bank guarantee issued by a German bank as security covering the amount of the award plus costs.
-The Berlin Court of Appeal granted the enforcement of the award, but its judgment was set aside by the BGH and the case was sent back to the Berlin Court for reconsideration.
-However, the BGH held that the creditor remained entitled to the bank guarantee until there is a final and binding decision as to whether the BIT award is enforceable in Germany.83
+The BGH held that the creditor remained entitled to the bank guarantee until a final and binding decision as to whether the BIT award is enforceable in Germany.102

 Preliminary relief in enforcement or annulment proceedings